itsmarcotime/itsmarcotime/README.md

 - 🐍 Python & MERN Stack Enthusiast.

 <h2 align="center">The Hero and The Coward.</h2>
 There's a difference between the coward and the hero.
-They both feel the same way.
-They are both scared and nervous.
-However, one lets the feelings devour them so they run and hide.
-The other feels the same way, but they fight those feelings off and accomplish what they set out todo.
+They both feel the same way—they are both scared and nervous.
+However, one lets the feelings devour them, so they run and hide.
+The other feels the same way, but they fight those feelings off and accomplish what they set out to do.
 <br />
 <br />